 You'll usually be told the results on the same day, although biopsy results can take longer – you should get them in a week or two.

 Causes of nipple discharge

 Nipple discharge has many possible causes.
 Common causes include:

 - breastfeeding or pregnancy – see leaking nipples in pregnancy

 - a small, non-cancerous lump in the breast

 - a side effect of a medicine – including the contraceptive pill

-Breast Cancer Care has more on common conditions that can cause nipple discharge.
+More on common conditions that can cause nipple discharge:

 Nipple discharge by itself isn't usually a sign of breast cancer.

 The information on this page has been adapted from original content from the NHS website.